 You can’t visit Seville and not experience the art of Flamenco dancing.
 While there are numerous options available we opted for a one-hour authentic Flamenco show at Casa del Flamenco.
 The show features two dancers, a guitar player, and a vocalist, and the venue is limited to about 60 spectators who sit in three rows forming a semi-circle around the stage.
 There is not a bad seat in the house and the experience is very up-close and personal.
 They serve no food or drinks to distract spectators, it’s really all about the art of Flamenco.

 As you wander the streets of Seville you may also come across a Flamenco street performer, which we did see.
 This is, of course, a great opportunity to see a performance and by all means, watch, enjoy, and don’t forget to drop a euro or two into the collection basket.
 The advantage of the show was that they explain to you the various dances and a little of the history of the art.
 For the price, we felt it was well worth the money.

 - Tickets: 20 euros.

 - Tickets can be purchased ahead of time online.

-- Casa del Flamenco has 2 to 3 shows nightly, each lasting 1 hour.
+- Casa del Flamenco has two to three shows nightly, each lasting one hour.